Flyer4109/spoiler-detection/README.md

 # Spoiler detection in _Game of Thrones_ tweets

 This project used a Long Short-Term Memory network to detect 'spoilers' in Twitter tweets from the TV show _Game of Thrones_.
-A ‘spoiler for this project is defined as follows: 'a Twitter tweet which reveals unknown information about the storyline of _Game of Thrones_ after Season 7 Episode 3'.
+A 'spoiler' for this project is defined as follows: 'a Twitter tweet which reveals unknown information about the storyline of _Game of Thrones_ after Season 7 Episode 3'.
 Using 10 fold cross-validation gave a f1-score of 0.7597 and recall of 0.710.To use the trained LSTM run `use_rnn.py` found in the 'rnn' directory.